 Watch out for spills and stains.
 Stains cannot really be removed by “cleaning”.
 Typically the area will need to be refinished by sanding away the stain and resealing.

-Bamboo countertops all have a similar look, but a few options are available to meet personal taste, style, and needs.
+Bamboo countertops all have a similar look, but a few options are available to meet personal taste, style, finish, and durability needs.

 Most bamboo will be a light blonde color, but darker colors can be achieved via “carbonization”.

 Edges are usually squared or rounded but can have inset patterns.
 Likewise, the surface can have inset patterns or design but that is a premium option from an experienced bamboo craftsman.